 If you have suffered a burst ear drum at work then you’ll need evidence to prove that your employer was responsible for your injury in order to claim for burst ear drum compensation.
 For example, perhaps you work on a construction site using loud machinery, and your employer didn’t provide you with ear protection.
 Maybe you work in a factory and the ear protection you were provided with was inadequate, or perhaps dangerous chemicals caused a loud explosion on the farm you were working on which has perforated your ear drum.

 Whatever has happened, you can gather evidence in support of your claim, such as a medical report from your doctor, any witness statements (for example, from colleagues) and receipts relating to any expenses you have incurred as a result of your injuries.
-Accident Advice Helpline has over 16 years’ experience handling personal injury claims and we will be able to gather evidence in support of your claim if you decide to make a 100% no-win, no-fee claim with us.
+Accident Advice Helpline has over 16 years’ experience handling personal injury claims and we will be able to gather evidence in support of your claim if you decide to make a no win no fee claim with us.

 Contact us to find out more

-To see if you could make a burst ear drum compensation claim, or to find out more about what’s involved in making a personal injury claim after an accident at work, just call Accident Advice Helpline on 0800 689 0500 (or 0333 500 0993 from a mobile) to speak to our expert advisors.
+To see if you could make a burst ear drum compensation claim, or to find out more about what’s involved in making a personal injury claim after an accident at work, just call Accident Advice Helpline on 0800 689 5659 to speak to our expert advisors.
 We offer confidential advice and there is no obligation to go ahead with a claim, so you have nothing to lose by getting in touch with us.